What’s workers’ compensation insurance?

 The Workers' Comp Payment Period

-Generally, you may collect weekly workers’ compensation for up to six (6) years, i.e., 312 weekly checks.
-We say “generally” because most people out on workers’ compensation are considered “partially disabled,” and the maximum those who are “partial” can collect weekly benefits is 312 weeks.
-This time limit, however, does not apply to your rights to have medical treatment for the injuries paid for.
+Generally, you may collect weekly workers’ compensation for up to six (6) years, or 312 weekly checks.
+We say “generally” because most people receiving workers’ compensation are considered “partially disabled,” and the maximum duration for partial disability benefits is 312 weeks.
+This time limit, however, does not apply to your right to have medical treatment paid for.
+Our Rhode Island workers compensation lawyers can help explain how long weekly benefits may last based on your disability status.
+You can also review our RI workers’ comp benefits for more detail about long-term coverage rights.

-That right continues beyond any 6-year time period.
-As long as medical treatment is “reasonable and necessary to cure, rehabilitate, or relieve the employee” from the effects of his/her work-related injuries, it shall be paid for under the Rhode Island workers’ compensation system.
+Your right to medical care continues beyond the six-year period.
+As long as treatment is “reasonable and necessary to cure, rehabilitate, or relieve the employee” from the effects of the work-related injury, it will be paid for under Rhode Island’s workers’ compensation system.
+Understanding related areas like what benefits are included or how payments are calculated can also help clarify how long benefits may continue.

 The "Total" Exception

-There are more exceptional cases where an employee may be deemed “total” in terms of their disability from working.
-The significance of being “total” in terms of how long you may remain out on workers’ compensation is that there is no time limit for those who are totally disabled.
-A better way of putting this is to say that the six (6) year (312 week) clock for collecting workers’ compensation is not ticking while the employee is “totally disabled” as a result of the work injury.
+There are more exceptional cases in which an employee may be deemed “total” in terms of their disability from working.
+The significance of being “total” is that there is no time limit for collecting weekly benefits.
+In other words, the six-year (312-week) limit does not apply while the employee remains totally disabled due to the work injury.

-“Total” cases are exceptional, difficult to prove, and fiercely contested, however, they tend to have significant settlement value, the reason being that the employer/insurer could theoretically have to pay weekly benefits for the rest of the employee’s natural life – which amounts to significant potential exposure.
+“Total” disability cases are exceptional, difficult to prove, and heavily contested; however, they typically have significant settlement value because the employer or insurer may be obligated to pay weekly benefits for the rest of the employee’s natural life.

 Win Your Workers' Comp or Personal Injury Case